zchee/golang-wiki/X-Repositories.md

 They are developed under looser [compatibility requirements](http://golang.org/doc/go1compat.html) than the Go core.
 In general, they will support the previous two releases and tip.

 These repositories should have no third-party dependencies apart from other golang.org/x/... repositories.
 The only exceptions are [golang.org/x/tools/gopls](https://pkg.go.dev/golang.org/x/tools/gopls), [golang.org/x/vscode-go](https://go.googlesource.com/vscode-go), and [golang.org/x/pkgsite](https://pkg.go.dev/golang.org/x/pkgsite).
+If you would like to add a new dependency to an x repository, please [file an issue](https://github.com/golang/go/issues/new) and cc [@rsc](http://github.com/rsc) and [@andybons](https://github.com/andybons).

 Install them with "go get".